Robert Arthur Alexie: Education

 Alexie attended Chief Julius School (né Peter Warren Dease School) in Fort McPherson but completed his high school education in 1974 at Samuel Hearne Secondary School in Inuvik.

-In 1984 Alexie completed a two-year public business and administration program at Thebacha College in Fort Smith.
+In 1984, Alexie completed a two-year public business and administration program at Thebacha College in Fort Smith.

-Political Involvement and Advocacy
+Political involvement and advocacy

 Alexie served as band manager of the Tetlit Gwich'in Band Council and was elected Tribal chief of the Tetlit Gwich'in of Fort McPherson in 1989 and served two year.
 He also served as the vice president of the Gwich'in Tribal Council for two terms and was elected as President of the Gwich'in Tribal Council in July 2012.

-Land Claim Negotiations
+Land claim negotiations

 In 1990, Alexie led the Gwich'in delegation at a Territories-wide meeting of Dene and Metís groups working on a comprehensive land claim agreement between these groups and the government of Canada.
 When it became clear that other groups at the delegation were not ready to accept the negotiating position taken by the Gwich'in, Alexie led a walkout of the Gwich'in delegation.
-Alexie then became the Chief Negotiator for the Gwich'in Tribal Council as they pursued their own land claim agreement with the Government of Canada, which led to the signing in April, 1992 of the Gwich'in Comprehensive Land Claim Agreement.
+Alexie then became the Chief Negotiator for the Gwich'in Tribal Council as they pursued their own land claim agreement with the Government of Canada, which led to the signing in April 1992 of the Gwich'in Comprehensive Land Claim Agreement.

-Signed in April 1992 the Gwich'in Comprehensive Land Claim Agreement provided the Gwich'in with the following rights:
+Signed in April 1992, the Gwich'in Comprehensive Land Claim Agreement provided the Gwich'in with the following rights: